openstack-archive/refstack/doc/refstack.md

 - `http://<your server IP>:8000/v1/results` with response JSON including
   records consisting of `<test run id>` and `<upload date>` of the test runs.
   The default response is limited to one page of the most recent uploaded test run records.
-The number of records per page is configurable via the Refstack configuration file.
+The number of records per page is configurable via the RefStack configuration file.
 Filtering parameters such as page, start_date, and end_date can also be used to specify the desired records.
 For example:
   GET `http://<your server IP>:8000/v1/results?page=n` will return page *n*